Nathan-Busse-private/All-Terrain-Arduino-Robotic-Interface/README.md

 # Battery pack of your choice

-# Batteries (7 volts or higher / Amperige of your choice but I recommend 19600 MAh in total.
+# Batteries (7 volts or higher / Amperige of your choice but I recommend 25600 MAh in total for my robot depending on the size of your motors.

 # Jumper leads (All types are required for this project depending on the size of your chasis.)